BenNormann/if-predictor-CodeT5/README.md

 ### Advanced Options

-If you need to customize training, the following parameters are available:
+If you need to customize training, the following parameters are available (look at config.py):

 ```bash
 --data_dir PATH           # Path to the processed data directory